vlabella/GLE/README.md

 ### Creating packages with cpack

-cpack can be utilized to create distributable packages.
-These packages should be considered preliminary at this time since the manual and library of GLE routines are not included and the GLE package will not be complete.
+Cpack can be utilized to create distributable packages.
+These packages are preliminary since the manual and library of GLE routines are not included, making these packages incomplete at this time.
+This will be remidied when the other repos are create for the manual and GLE routines.

 	cd build & cpack -G "WIX;NSIS;ZIP"